 29 Oct Elementary Program

-The Elementary program at Children’s Manor and Children’s Magnet goes beyond mere content and facts to emphasizing conceptual thinking, interdisciplinary learning and critical thinking.
+The Elementary school program at Children’s Manor and Children’s Magnet goes beyond mere content and facts to emphasizing conceptual thinking, interdisciplinary learning and critical thinking.
 Through a combination of individual/small group learning and independent work using the Montessori method, children are given the foundations for success for their middle school and high school years.
-With a highly qualified teaching staff, children are challenged to develop critical though, oral/presentation skills and synthesize information across various subject areas in a personalized and supportive learning environment.
+With a highly qualified teaching staff and small class sizes, children are challenged to develop critical thought, oral/presentation skills and synthesize information across various subject areas in a personalized and supportive learning environment.
+Students are consistently 1-3 grade levels above peers in public schools.

 Elementary Program Available At: